yusufsyaifudin/common-dev-config/README.md

 * also copy the `.env` file, for example `jaeger.yaml` has `jaeger.env` to set the env variable
 * change the `container_name` in the docker compose YAML file to ensure that it won't collides with the default name.
-  For example, `jaeger-all-in-one.yaml` has `container_name: jaeger`, change it by adding your service name as prefix or suffix, i.e: your service name `foo` then change it to `foo_jaeger` or `jaeger_foo` as container name.
+  For example, `jaeger-all-in-one.yaml` has `container_name: jaeger`, change it by adding your service name as prefix or suffix,

+  i.e: your service name `foo` then change it to `foo_jaeger` or `jaeger_foo` as container name.

+This repository is a valuable tool for streamlining the development process, making your life as a developer easier.